 DISCUSSION:

-In this work, a strategy for analyzing challenging EPS-urine samples is presented.
+In this work, a strategy for analyzing EPS-urine samples is presented.
 The FASP protocol is an ideal choice for urinary proteomics because it allows sample concentration before enzymatic digestion; in fact, using this workflow, several hundreds of microliters of urine can be loaded on a single filter and processed.
 Moreover, on-filter digestion offers relative freedom in the choice of denaturation conditions.
 In our work, protein denaturation is achieved by diluting urine samples in a buffer containing Tris, SDS and DTT (final concentration: 100 mM Tris, 1% SDS, 50 mM DTT).
 Proteins are efficiently denatured immediately after thawing the sample, in order to avoid unwanted degradation by active proteases.
 The original FASP protocol has been improved by increasing the volume of washes from 100 µL to 200 µL; in this way, better removal of residues, especially detergents from the filter is achieved.

-In a second moment, protein estimation by external standard allows to perform the last steps of the protocol, comprising double StageTip purification and LC-MS/MS analysis in DIA mode, on equal starting material for all samples.
+After enzymatic digestion, protein estimation by external standard using a fast LC-MS/MS, data-dependent method is performed before the last steps of the protocol, which comprise double StageTip purification and LC-MS/MS analysis in DIA mode, on equal starting material for all samples (2 µg).

 The versatility of FASP is associated with the DIA approach, a sensitive method providing a low number of missing values17.
-In our work, 2387 proteins were identified and quantified, thus delineating a detailed proteomic profile of EPS-urine.
-The identification and the quantification of 2387 proteins was possible through the generation of a rich spectral library, obtained via high- pH reversed fractionation of peptides, and by our DIA method, directed at a wide m/z precursor range.
+In our work, 2387 proteins were identified and quantified, thus enabling a detailed proteomic profile of EPS-urine to be drawn.
+The identification and quantification of 2387 proteins was possible through the generation of a rich spectral library, obtained via high- pH reversed fractionation of peptides, and by our DIA method, directed at a wide m/z precursor range.
 This workflow identified over 80% of proteins previously found in direct-EPS analysis, demonstrating that a considerable fraction of the EPS-urinary proteome is indeed derived from expressed prostatic secretions, thus is a rich source of prostate tissue-specific proteins26.

-In conclusion, our experimental design couples the versatility of FASP with the sensitivity of DIA thus obtaining a deep mapping of the urinary proteome.
-This strategy is recommended as approach to analyze EPS-urine, but it can be used to perform proteomics analysis even on different samples.
+In conclusion, our experimental design couples the versatility of FASP with the sensitivity of DIA in order to obtain a rich map of the urinary proteome.
+This strategy is recommended for analyzing EPS-urine samples, but its use can be extended to urinary proteomics in general, or even to other sample types.

 ACKNOWLEDGMENTS: